the-haive/search-client/GETTING_STARTED.md

-# IntelliSearch SearchClient

-## About
-This package that makes it easy to connect to to an IntelliSearch index from javascript/typescript.

-The package handles all the backend operations and does not create any UI elements.
-It can be used in an npm like project, both for javascript and typescript projects.
-In addition, a browser-friendly version is available as a bundled option too, making it possible for webpages to just include it into their page as an ordinary script-tag element.

-The IntelliSearch index is typically exposed via the IntelliSearch SearchService, which exposes some REST interfaces:

-* Autocomplete - Lookups query-text and suggests words to help write the query.
-* Find - Searches the index based on the current query (query-text, filters, ...).
-* Categorize - Generates a category tree with counts based on the current query (query-text, filters, ...).

-In addition, there are two other incomplete or experimental REST-interfaces exposed
-* BestBets [incomplete] - Does not yet expose a full resource based interface for creating, reading, updating and deleting best-bet records.
-For now, only allows getting a list of all registered best-bets.
-* AllCategories [experimental] - Generates the full tree of categories (for the current user and for all words in the index).
-Note: This interface is disabled by default in the SearchService.
-In order to use this feature in the SearchClient you will need to enable this in the SearchService.exe.config on the server.

-## Getting started
+# Getting started

-1. Navigate to your project folder.

-2. Run: `npm install --save search-client`

-   This will install the package in the ./node_modules/search-client folder, relative to the current project.

-3. If your implementation project is an npm-project then all you need to do is to start requiring/importing the search-client into your code.

-4. If your project is a classic traditional webpage with javascript src-tags then copy the `./node_modules/search-client/dist/SearchClient.bundle.*` files into a folder that your webpage can use to include javascripts.

-5. Implement using "Automatic solution", where you only do a minimum of wiring to make the solution work.
-   You report changes to the query-text, filters, page navigation, result sorting or search-type to the search-client instance.
-You then track the operations and receive results via registered callbacks.

-6. Or, implement a "Manual solution", where you decide everything yourself.
-   You execute each backend rest-call when you want to.
-You can choose whether to receive the results via callbacks or to consume the promises returned.

 ## Basics

 This section will cover only the basics.
-I highly recommend using the API-documentation for more details and insight.
+We highly recommend using the API-documentation for more details and insight.

+The two central classes are SearchClient and Settings:

 ### <a href="./classes/SearchClient.html">SearchClient</a>

 The central class is the <a href="./classes/SearchClient.html">SearchClient</a>.
 To start using it you will need to create a new instance of it.
 The constructor takes two parameters, a baseUrl and optionally a settings object.

-   * The base-url is typically "http://myserver/RestService/v3/" for IntelliSearch SearchService.
+* The base-url is typically `"http://myserver:9950"` for theIntelliSearch SearchService.
 * The settings object has properties that help you customize the solution to your needs.
   * If you are using the "manual" mode with promises, then you can leave this empty.
   * If you want to use the "automatic" mode, then you will have to set up some of these properties.
+  * Use the settings' version parameter to override the default 3 with 2 (if you are using a v2 backend rest-interface).

 ### <a href="./classes/Settings.html">Settings</a>